Yusufolola/url_shortener/README.md

 ---

-This `README.md` covers the essentials for potential users or contributors to understand your project and how to interact with it.
-You can update the placeholder blog link once you publish the article.
+This `README.md` covers the essentials for potential users or contributors to understand the project and how to interact with it.